 Day one hundred and thirty-nine: February 15, 2016:

-After another breakfast of Bánh Cuốn, we visited several different villages belonging to the Nong ethnic minority and spent the night in a traditional Nong homestay with Mr. Nung and his family.
+After another breakfast of Bánh Cuốn in Cao Bang, we visited several different villages belonging to the Nung ethnic minority and spent the night in a traditional Nong homestay with Mr. Nung and his family.